mdnaimur/polular_travels/README.md

 ## Site Link

-The live version of Popular Travels can be accessed [here](https://populartravel12345.netlify.app/).
+The live version of Popular Travels can be accessed here [Click](https://populartravel12345.netlify.app/).

 ## Prerequisites